karer/node-wax-expresstrade/README.md

 Stop wasting time on coding endpoint communication, event polling and bothering with two factor authentication - just pass your api key with secret and use methods out-of-the-box.

+### INFO FOR v.1.1: API has changed a lot from now - please update your code before updating wax-expresstrade library to the newest version.

+##

 ## Installation

     npm i wax-expresstrade --save